ikoniqoz/nitrodocs/content/guides/pyrocms-tags.md

 ## Tag Pairs

-Another powerful feature of PyroCMS tags is the ability to use data between tags.
+Another powerful feature of NitroCMS tags is the ability to use data between tags.
 Take this example of a blog posts tag:

     {{ noparse }}{{ blog:posts limit="2" order-by="title" order-dir="desc" }}
      &lt;h2>{{ title }}&lt;/h2>